Categories

 It’s Hot

 It is normal for skin to feel hot during laser and IPL treatments, but you should expect the skin to cool down quickly.
 Your laser technician can give you an idea how long you should expect the skin to feel hot.
 For example if you are having a laser hair removal treatment or a photofacial, your skin should cool down almost immediately.
-It should feel something like a hot rubberband snap, without any lingering pain or heat.
+It typically feels like a hot rubber-band snap, without any lingering pain or heat.
 If it feels extremely hot and is not cooling down you should alert your technician as they are doing the treatment.
 This will allow the technician to adjust the treatment settings.
 The technician can also take immediate action to cool the skin and possibly prevent a burn, or reduce the severity.
+Usually, you will know almost immediately if you have a burn.
+In some cases however, the skin may feel hotter shortly after treatment.
+As soon as you suspect a burn, you should call and speak to the laser technician.

 I have a burn, now what?